Grand Teton Weather - Climbing Decision Support Page

 Weather during the summer of 2019

 We can have dry summers or nasty wet ones but they are usually a mix favoring more sun than rain in Jackson Hole.
 A typical summer provides many exceptional days for climbing.
 If it does rain, it's usually in the afternoon.
-Most climbers try to summit before noon, and reach the Main Rappel to the Upper Saddle by noon if the afternoon weather has any instability.
+Most climbers try to summit before noon.
 Plenty of climbers make later summits including us.
 Our summit times vary with the weather outlook, mountain conditions, and our preferences for warmth, solitude, sleep, etc.

 ~ Weather Contacts ~